openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

 By default, weights are compressed asymmetrically to 8-bit integer data type - "INT8_ASYM" mode.
 OpenVINO backend also supports 4 modes of mixed precision weight quantization with a 4-bit data type as a primary precision - INT4_SYM, INT4_ASYM, NF4, E2M1.
 The primary precision in case of INT4_SYM mode is signed 4-bit integer and weights are quantized to it [symmetrically](/docs/usage/training_time_compression/other_algorithms/LegacyQuantization.md#symmetric-quantization) without zero point.
 In case of INT4_ASYM mode - unsigned 4-bit integer and weight are quantized to it [asymmetrically](/docs/usage/training_time_compression/other_algorithms/LegacyQuantization.md#asymmetric-quantization) with a typical non-fixed zero point.
 In case of NF4 mode - [nf4](https://arxiv.org/pdf/2305.14314v1.pdf) data type without zero point.
 In case of E2M1 mode - [e2m1](https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf) data type without zero point and has 8bit [E8M0](https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf) scale.
 All 4-bit modes have a grouped quantization support, when small group of weights (e.g. 128) in the channel dimension share quantization parameters (scale).
-All embeddings, convolutions and last linear layers are always compressed to 8-bit integer data type.
+All embeddings, convolutions and last linear layers are always compressed to a backup mode, which is "INT8_ASYM", by default.
 To quantize embeddings and last linear layers to 4-bit, use `all_layers=True`.
 Percent of the rest layers compressed to 4-bit can be configured by "ratio" parameter.
-E.g. ratio=0.9 means 90% of layers compressed to the corresponding 4-bit data type and the rest to 8-bit asymmetric integer data type.
+E.g. ratio=0.9 means 90% of layers compressed to the corresponding 4-bit data type and the rest to a backup mode.
+OpenVINO backend supports 3 backup modes: INT8_SYM, INT8_ASYM, and NONE, which retains the original floating-point precision of the model weights.
+Backup mode is supported only for mixed-precision weight quantization.

 ### User guide